Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched

 Passan reported that “Federal officials at the Centers for Disease Control and Prevention as well as the National Institutes of Health have been supportive of a plan that would adhere to strict isolation, promote social distancing and allow MLB to become the first professional sport to return.”

-That a plan this unprecedented is even being discussed in detail reveals just how difficult the current environment is in this country, and that the MLB and the MLBPA fear the 2020 season might be lost without a game being played.
+That a plan this unprecedented is even being discussed in detail reveals just how difficult the environment is in this country, and that the MLB and the MLBPA fear the 2020 season might be lost.

-Major League Baseball released a statement early Tuesday morning addressing the report.
+Major League Baseball released a statement Tuesday addressing the report:

 “MLB has been actively considering numerous contingency plans that would allow play to commence once the public health situation has improved to the point that it is safe to do so.
 While we have discussed the idea of staging games at one location as one potential option, we have not settled on that option or developed a detailed plan.